mui/toolpad/docs/data/toolpad/studio/concepts/custom-functions.md

 This will make the `value` property available in the query editor.
 You can pass a value, or bind this to the page state:

-This API is now deprecated, and will be removed from a future version of Toolpad.
+This API is now deprecated, and will be removed from a future version of Toolpad Studio.
 Find more details in the `createFunction` [reference](/toolpad/studio/reference/api/create-function/) section.
 :::

 ## Secrets handling

-Toolpad has access to the environment variables defined in the `.env` file at the root of the project.
+Toolpad Studio has access to the environment variables defined in the `.env` file at the root of the project.

 You can even directly use the environment variables when defining custom functions, as you normally would when writing backend code.
 For example: